KenKundert/assimilate/doc/index.rst

 carefully examine the resulting snapshot and make sure it contains all the expected files.

-Finally, it is a good idea to practice a recovery.
+It is a extremely important to practice a recovery.
 Pretend that you have lost all your files and then see if you can do a restore from backup.
 Doing this and working out the kinks before you lose your files can save you if you ever do lose your files.

+Finally, you should have a well considered `backup strategy`_.
+Common strategies include the 3-2-1 strategy (3 copies, 2 types of media, 1 offsite) and the 3-2-1-1-0 strategy (3-2-1 plus 1 copy offline or immutable, 0 recovery errors through routine verification).

 Issues
 ------